Geriatric Dental Care

 Meticulous toothbrushing using a soft-bristle toothbrush with fluoride toothpaste is recommended.
 Daily flossing between teeth removes plaque, a soft, sticky, colorless bacterial film which forms on teeth continuously and can lead to cavities and gum disease if not removed.
 Regular dental visits are also important to maintain good oral health.
 Remember to bring a list of current medications to your dental visit, including over the counter medications.

-problems should I be concerned about?
+What dental problems should I be concerned about?

 Periodontal (gum) disease affects most adults to varying extents.
 This starts as gingivitis, caused by the bacteria present in plaque.
 Gums may be red, swollen and bleed with brushing.
 If left untreated, this can progress to receding gums and periodontal pocketing (gaps between the teeth and gums), which weaken the teeth and bone and could eventually result in tooth loss.